fluent/fluent-plugin-rewrite-tag-filter/README.md

 Also you can change a tag from Apache log by domain, status code (ex.
 500 error),
 user-agent, request-uri, regex-backreference and so on with regular expression.

+This is an output plugin because fluentd's `filter` doesn't allow tag rewrite.

 ## Requirements

 | fluent-plugin-rewrite-tag-filter | Fluentd    | Ruby   |